kustomzone/ComfyUI-Annotations/readme.md

 This package aims to make adding new [ComfyUI](https://github.com/comfyanonymous/ComfyUI) nodes as easy as possible, allowing you to write basic annotated Python and automatically turn it into a ComfyUI node definition via a simple `@ComfyNode` annotation.

-In addition, it provides enhanced node customization previously only available with custom JavaScript (e.g. color, and adding preview images/text), and several general ComfyUI quality of life improvements.

 For example:
 ```python
 from easy_nodes import ComfyNode, ImageTensor, MaskTensor, NumberInput